Barrie Bike Bet.

 And, quickly.

 The following day I visited a couple bike shops on my route.
 My focus was now more on comfort than anything else.
 Sitting crouched over drop road bike handlebars instantly gave me back pain and I knew I didn’t want to bike back down that road again.
 I would now need to ride more in an upright position with a straight handlebar raised a bit higher.
-I assumed that would be my best option allowing me to ride for the most part pain free.
+I assumed that would be my best option for allowing me to ride for the most part pain free.

 I bought a Marin hybrid aluminum bike for a thousand bucks.
 The bike was heavier than my old Norco road bike but so much more comfortable.
 My comfort would now be taking priority over my speed and that night when I got home I began riding.
-I had not ridden a bike in probably a good ten years.
-But, you know that old saying; it’s like riding a bike, once you learn you never forget.
+I had not ridden a bike in probably a good ten years, but you know that old saying; it’s like riding a bike, once you learn you never forget.

 It’s so true when it actually comes to riding a bike.